deniskovalchuk/vs-status-center-notification/README.md

 <h2>Problem description</h2>

-This project uses [`IVsTaskStatusCenterService`](https://learn.microsoft.com/en-us/dotnet/api/microsoft.visualstudio.taskstatuscenter.ivstaskstatuscenterservice?view=visualstudiosdk-2022) to display progress in the Visual Studio status bar and compares the behavior of different [`CompletionActions`](https://learn.microsoft.com/en-us/dotnet/api/microsoft.visualstudio.taskstatuscenter.completionactions?view=visualstudiosdk-2022) values.
+This project uses [`IVsTaskStatusCenterService`](https://learn.microsoft.com/en-us/dotnet/api/microsoft.visualstudio.taskstatuscenter.ivstaskstatuscenterservice?view=visualstudiosdk-2022) to display progress in the Visual Studio status bar and demonstrates that the [`CompletionActions.RetainAndNotifyOnRanToCompletion`](https://learn.microsoft.com/en-us/dotnet/api/microsoft.visualstudio.taskstatuscenter.completionactions?view=visualstudiosdk-2022) does not provide an additional visual notification to the user when the task completes.

 1. `CompletionActions.RetainOnRanToCompletion`